On Learning Causal Structures from Non-Experimental Data without Any Faithfulness Assumption: Proof of the Existence Result (Clause 2) of Theorem

-\begin{proposition} Let $(\VVV, \SSS)$ be a causal inference problem that assumes only the Markov condition and involves only categorical variables.
-There is a learning method for $(\VVV, \SSS)$ that can be constructed from the above procedure and, hence, is based on a strongly consistent test of all the conditional independence statements about $\VVV$.
-Furthermore, any such learning method achieves this joint mode of convergence to the truth: \op \im[$(a)$] almost sure convergence to the truth secured almost everywhere,
+\begin{proposition} Let $\PPP$ be any causal learning problem such that $\VVV$ is a finite set of categorical variables, $\SSS$ is the state space consisting of all causal states on $\VVV$, and $\HH$ is the hypothesis set consisting of all the Markov equivalence hypotheses about $\VVV$.
+Then there is a learning method for $\PPP$ that can be constructed from the above procedure, and any such learning method has the following properties: \op \im[$(a)$] convergence to the truth almost everywhere,